For professionals looking to move into senior management roles, an MBA is becoming an increasingly popular strategy to gain an edge over their peers.

 Having an MBA makes you more suitable for leadership roles

 Not every business leader or executive has an MBA.
 However, it may be easier to assume or be considered for leadership roles if you have an MBA education behind you.

 While enrolled in an MBA program, you will study leadership, business, and management philosophies that can be applied to almost any leadership role.

 An MBA will give you greater earning potential

 While not everyone will end up on a higher salary once they have their MBA, the statistics suggest it does help increase your earning potential.

-At London Business School, last year’s MBA graduates landed average salaries that exceeded their pre-MBA pay by 149%.
+At London Business School, recent MBA graduates landed average salaries that exceeded their pre-MBA pay by 149%.
 At the University of Oxford, the increase was 132.2%, and at The London School of Economics Business it was 122.2%.

-"There is no doubt an MBA can help your career but it’s important to consider whether you are at right level of seniority to make the most of it, have the time to complete it, and have the disposable income to afford it," James Murray added.
+"There is no doubt an MBA can help your career but it’s important to consider whether you are at right level of seniority to make the most of it, have the time to complete it, and have the disposable income to afford it," Marcus added.

 "If you can’t answer a convincing yes to all of the above it might be worth thinking twice."

 Are you earning what you should be?
 Request a free copy of the Robert Walters Salary Survey.